-In order to qualify for admission into these programs, applicants must have one of the following:
+To qualify for admission into these programs, applicants must have one of the following:

-- 1. Composite ACT score of 16 dating from within the last 5 years. - 2.
-SAT score of 930 dating from within the last 5 years. - 3.
-Students must earn a qualifying score of 220 on the Verbal section of the Wonderlic Basic Skills Test (WBST) administered by Beckfield College.
+- Composite ACT score of 16 dating from within the last 5 years. - SAT score of 930 dating from within the last 5 years. - Students must earn a qualifying score of 265 on the Verbal section of the Wonderlic Basic Skills Test (WBST) administered by Beckfield College.
 Only three (3) attempts of the test are permitted to achieve a qualifying score.
-Applicants are required to take a refresher course prior to a third attempt. - 4.
-Associate or Bachelor degree with a minimum GPA of 2.0. - 5.
-Successful completion of a remedial course at Beckfield College.
+Applicants are required to take a refresher course prior to a third attempt. - Associate's or Bachelor's degree with a minimum GPA of 2.0. - Successful completion of a remedial course at Beckfield College.